 There are also other governing bodies such as WBU (World Boxing Union) and IBO (International Boxing Organization) who also declare their belt holders as the ” World Champions” however their belts are considered a fringe title.

 So, if a boxer holds the WBA title along with any other organization belt, they are proclaimed as Super World Champions.
-Whereas the other two rank holder contestants fight again to win the “Regular World Champions” title.
+Whereas the other two rank-holder contestants fight again to win the “Regular World Champions” title.

-There is another title, Interim Belt, which was given to a boxer if the reigning champion is not able to fight a match due to injury or some other reason.
+WBC also awards boxers with an “Emeritus Title” to honor a retired champion, the newly introduced “Diamond Belt” was given to historic fight winners, and Interim Belt, which was given to a boxer if the reigning champion is not able to fight a match due to injury or some other reason.

-Also Read: Is boxing good for self-defense?
+Also Read: Is boxing good for Self-defense?

 Why Are There So Many Sanctioning Bodies in Boxing?